10 ways to connect with your spouse

-Our society has changed in the last couple of weeks.
+Our society has changed.
 There are lines at the grocery stores and many common items like toilet paper are now hard to find.
 In our grocery, we’re limited on how much meat, eggs, toilet paper, cleaning supplies, soup, and milk we can purchase.
 Terms like “social distancing” and “Zoom meetings” have become common.
 Children are attending school online.
 Sports are non-existent.
 Restaurants and many businesses are closed indefinitely.
 Most of America is staying home.
 And saddest of all, people are dying from a new virus known as Covid-19 or the Coronavirus.

 How do we as couples navigate the changes that have happened in the past few days?
 How can you build your marriage in uncharted times?
 Here are ten suggestions for what you can do: